AtlasWiki/wordle-starter-word-solver/README.md

 # wordle-starter-word-solver
-A python program to figure out your friend's starter word!
+A python program or even HTML file to figure out your friend's starter word!
 ___

 ### How to Use